 PACE trial claims for recovery in myalgic encephalomyelitis/chronic fatigue syndrome - true or false?
 It's time for an independent review of the methodology and results

-Three articles on PainSci cite Shepherd 2017: 1.
+Three pages on PainSci cite Shepherd 2017: 1.
 A Deep Dive into Delayed-Onset Muscle Soreness 2.
 Strength Training for Pain & Injury Rehab 3.
 A Rational Guide to Fibromyalgia

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.